-This new feature could save members a collective 116 days per year (= (3.35mil * 3 seconds) / 60 seconds in a minute / 60 minutes in a minute / 24 hours in a day).
+- This is the equivalent of 116 days per year that could be saved by members (= (3.35Mil * 3 seconds) / 60 seconds in a minute / 60 minutes in a hour / 24 hours in a day).

 So whilst for each individual user a saving of 3 seconds may seem inconsequential, the saving quickly adds up over repeated use.
 Sometimes its the small UI tweaks that can provide an enriched experience.